johnpatek/ICEngine/README.md

 - [ ] Implement a physics engine to manager object dynamics
 - [ ] Implement an interface for input events in SDL
 - [ ] Wrap SDL Window, Rendeder, Surface, other graphics APIs in C++
+    + Allow for compatibility with OpenGL
+    + Possibly generalize API for DirectX, Vulkan, etc.
-- [x] Implement a secure socket wrapper for UDP and TCP.
+- [ ] Implement a secure socket wrapper for UDP and TCP.
     + DTLS example in progress
     + TLS example done
 - [ ] Design a file storage solution for game resources with considerations regarding:
     + Hashing for file names
     + Security for resource data(?)
     + Integration with client/server model to synchronize resources and optimize storage footprint
-    + A cross platform file IO API that can bypass the buffer delays of std::fstream when needed.
+    + A cross platform file IO API that can bypass the buffer delays of std::fstream when needed